gitter-badger/kimurai/README.md

 # => false
 ```

-Before check something for uniqueness you need to provide a scope:
+To check something for uniqueness, you need to provide a scope:

 ```ruby
 # `product_url` scope